kristinbranson/APT/README.md

 After creating a project, the "Manage Movies" window should appear.
 This window lets you add, remove and select movies.

-For multi-camera projects, the **Add Movie** button actually adds a **movieset** or a group of associated movies, one for each camera/view.
-When prompted, select all movies for a new movieset at once (the ordering is important).
+For multi-camera projects, the **Add Movie** button actually adds a **movieset**, a group of associated movies, one for each camera/view.
+When prompted, select all movies for a new movieset at once (order is important).

 ### Labeling Modes